raj23manj/springBoot/jokesapp/README.md

   * when archived as War, it will not even contain the apache tomcat in it, used when already existing stand alone tomcat
     server is running an need to use it

-# TomCat running from commad Line
+# TomCat running from command Line
   * move to where tomcat is installed /Users/rmanjunath/Desktop/tomcat/apache-tomcat-9.0.12/bin
   * ./startup.sh
   * ./shutdown.sh